neelbshah18/Discount_Calculator_Android_Appp/README.md

 More Specification about Project
 -------------------------------------
-Application is created  using  layout  files,  and  strings.xml  to  create  the  user  interface.
+Application is created  using  layout  files,  and  strings.xml  to  create  the  user  interface. <br/>
-To  build  the  UI,
+To  build  the  UI, <br />
 tasks:1.
 The  string  values  used  for  all  the  labels  used  in  this  application. tasks:2.
 Use the “Hint” attribute to set the “Enter Ticket Price” grayed out hint in the EditView of the input field for the ticket price. tasks:3.
 The radio group provides selection of discounts 5%, 10%, 15%, 20% and 50%.